 We had planned for a trek through Sierra Baguales, which sits right on the border with Argentina.
 We parked our cars on top of a hill, and started to trek.
 We were accompanied by a very renowned palaeontologist, Mr. Jose Luis Oyarzun.
 He personally accompanied us throughout the trek to give us the complete understanding about why and how the fossils were found around this place.

 We went downhill, and amidst the trail’s deep valleys and cliffs, we found shark teeth, mollusks, and other fossils of marine fauna that once flourished in the Atlantic Ocean nearly 23 million years ago.
 We learnt on our self drive Patagonia tour that the entire region was a seabed once.
 After 2 hours of trekking, crossing small streams of water and then eventually we decided to head back to our vehicles.

-And once we started the drive, we found a remote spot which wasn’t a specific destination you’ll find in any guidebook – but it was a beautiful place, hidden deep in the Sierra Baguales.
+And once we started the Patagonia self drive, we found a remote spot which wasn’t a specific destination you’ll find in any guidebook – but it was a beautiful place, hidden deep in the Sierra Baguales.
 There, with no one else around except the wild guanacos and horses – we decided to setup a surprise picnic lunch.
 The self drive Patagonia adventure left everyone spellbound by the pristine beauty of this untouched wilderness.

 We all enjoyed the packed lunch amidst pure nature.
 One thing that is very interesting about this place was the behaviour of the wildlife.
 For example, the guanacos, which inhabit this landscape are completely wild, unlike in Torres del Paine National Park where they are accustomed to the presence of people.
 We were also lucky enough to spot the Patagonian Fox.